dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 The advantage of using the simple ST4 interface is that with it you can operate a telescope manually using only a hand paddle and the OnStep controller.

-## Hand Controller
+## Hand Controller for the Cave Telescope

+ My design goal is to be able to operate the telescope in a "classic" finder-assisted pointing mode using a rough polar alignment and just the hand paddle to move the telescope around.

 In the spirit of the Cave era, I'd like to retain an all-analog hand paddle, even if it is talking to the digital OnStep board.
 The OnStep "Smart Hand Controller" (SHC) is more capable but requires a processor and a display screen.
-My paddle design will only let you move the telescope around, but you can do it at the eyepiece without having to worry about light from a display.
+This can be done at the eyepiece without having to worry about light from a display.

 The OnStep site gives plans and the schematic for the Smart Hand Controller.
 It utilizes an ESP32 processor with a 3D printed custom case and talks to OnStep via Wifi.
 It can perform almost all OnStep